abelgomez/dblp.downloader/README.md

     curl -X GET http://example.com/publications/01-2345,x-JaneDoe?start=2023&end=2024
     ```

-    returns the publications in BibTeX for both John Doe and Jane Doe for the period 2023-2024.
+    returns the publications in BibTeX for both _John Doe_ and _Jane Doe_ for the period 2023-2024.

-    **NOTE**: The REST API waits 1 second between the requests to DBLP for the different authors to avoid overloading the site, as suggested in https://dblp.org/faq/Am+I+allowed+to+crawl+the+dblp+website.html
+    **NOTE**: As aforementioned, the REST API waits 1 second between requests to DBLP to get each author's citations to avoid overlaoding their site as suggested in https://dblp.org/faq/Am+I+allowed+to+crawl+the+dblp+website.html